bloxstraplabs/bloxstrap/README.md

 Here's some of the features that Bloxstrap provides over the stock Roblox bootstrapper:

 * Persistent file modifications - re-adds the old death sound!
-* Painless support for Discord Rich Presence - no auth cookie needed!
+* Support for FastFlag editing, with FPS unlimiting and more!
-* A customizable launcher look - includes dark theme!
+* Painless and seamless support for Discord Rich Presence - no auth cookie needed!
-* Lets you disable the Roblox desktop app
+* A customizable launcher look
 * Lets you opt into non-production Roblox release channels
 * Lets you see what region your current server is located in
 * Lets you have multiple Roblox game instances open simultaneously